zammad/zammad-user-documentation/basics/zammad-glossary.rst

 Text module
    If you find that you send the same answers / text bits over and over again, you can save yourself a bunch of work and create a text module.
-   This way, you just need to type ``::`` shortcut and the pre-defined paragraph will automatically appear in your article.
+   This way, you just need to type :kbd:`::` shortcut and the pre-defined paragraph will automatically appear in your article.

    For example, here at Zammad, we have a text module with the shortcut